-43. The audit committee may call any employee or executive of the company into its meetings, even ordering their appearance without the presence of any other senior officer.
+43. The audit committee may call any employee or executive of the company into its me neetings, even ordering their a ppearance without the presence of any other senior officer.

-Partial compliance [ ]

-Partial compliance [ ]
+Complies [X] Partial compliance [] Explanation []

 44. The audit committee should be informed on any corporate and structural operations that the company plans to make, so that it can analyse them and submit a preliminary report to the board on the economic terms and impact on accounts, and particularly on the exchange ratio proposed, if any.